sujayk1994/winamp/replit.md

 ```

 ## Integration Notes
-See INTEGRATION_GUIDE.md for step-by-step instructions on integrating this player into a SvelteKit Windows XP themed portfolio.
+See `integration/COPY_PASTE_GUIDE.md` for quick step-by-step instructions on integrating this player into your SvelteKit Windows XP themed portfolio.
+The integration includes:
+- Automatic audio file detection
+- Opens Winamp on double-click of any audio file
+- Taskbar button support
+- Desktop icon support
+- Programmatic controls (play, pause, next, etc.)